← Back to Blog

 Exit Signage and Lighting

-Clearly marked exit signs play a vital role in guiding people out of a building during an emergency.
-These signs should be easy to spot along all exit routes.
-Additionally, emergency lighting must activate during power outages to illuminate pathways.
-Regular testing of both signage and lighting systems is essential to ensure they remain functional and compliant with regulations.
+Clearly marked exit signs should be easy to spot along all exit routes.
+Emergency lighting must activate during power outages to illuminate pathways.
+Regular testing of both signage and lighting systems is essential.
+For buildings with complex layouts or multiple levels, consider adding photoluminescent indicators that glow in the dark to help guests find their way to safety during low-visibility situations.

 Retrofits and Upgrades for Older Properties

 Older properties might need updates to meet modern safety standards.
 This could include widening doorways, upgrading door hardware, or adding an extra exit route.
 Keep detailed records of permits, inspection reports, and assessments to demonstrate compliance with safety regulations.
-These upgrades not only bring older buildings up to code but also provide peace of mind for both hosts and guests.

 Occupancy Limits and Documentation